Rugby: Julian Savea's wife, Fatima, hits back at fans on social media over former All Blacks omission from Toulon

-Julian Savea's wife, Fatima, has hit back at Toulon fans on social media following the former All Black's shock omission from the French club.
+Julian Savea's wife, Fatima, has hit back at Toulon fans on social media following the former All Black's shock sacking by the French club.

-According to French publication RMC Sport, Savea was told he was "not welcome" at Toulon anymore following his latest effort in the club's 10th loss of the season - despite having a year left on his contract.
+Savea has been told he is "not welcome" at Toulon anymore following his latest effort in the club's 10th loss of the season - despite having a year left on his contract.

+Toulon owner Mourad Boudjellal savaged Savea following the side's 19-10 Top 14 defeat to Agen last week.

+"I'm going to ask for a DNA test.
+They must have swapped him on the plane [when he joined from the Hurricanes last year].
+If I were him I would apologise and go back to my home country," Boudjellal told French radio RMC.

 READ MORE: